galaxyproject/galaxy-cloudman-playbook/roles/galaxyprojectdotorg.cloudman-galaxy-setup/README.md

 Example Playbook
 ----------------
-To use the role, wrap it into a playbook as follows (the following assumes the role has been placed into directory `roles/galaxyprojectdotorg.cloudman-galaxy-setup`):
+To use the role, wrap it into a playbook file called `playbook.yml` as follows (the following assumes the role has been placed into directory `roles/galaxyprojectdotorg.cloudman-galaxy-setup`):

     - hosts: galaxyFS-builder